spliq/spl/doc/patterns/what-is-l0-meta-pattern.md

 2. Notice it follows its own rules
 3. Pick any other pattern in the registry
 4. Verify it has the required Meta-Pattern fields
-5. See how validation works: `./tools/validate.py <pattern-file>`

 ---

 ## Bottom Line

-**The Meta-Pattern is L0**—the self-describing foundation that makes SPL patterns:
+**The Meta-Pattern is L0** - the self-describing foundation that makes SPL patterns:
 - Composable (common structure)
 - Verifiable (clear contracts and guarantees)
 - Evolvable (version-controlled schema)